 Northrop Grumman’s K-12 grants fund competitions, fairs, camps, and other sorts of getaways for students and teachers.
-One standout program involves Northrop Grumman's effort to get young people working in the field of cybersecurity.
-For example, they are a major supporter of CyberPatriot, which hosts an international competition for high school students to fire up the next generation of patriotic programmers, a number of educational “Cybercamps,” and an elementary school initiative designed to introduce students to STEM and educate them about online safety issues.
+One standout program involves the foundation’s effort to get young people working in the field of cybersecurity.
+For example, it is a major supporter of CyberPatriot, which hosts an international competition for high school students to inspire the next generation of patriotic programmers, a number of educational “Cybercamps,” and an elementary school initiative designed to introduce students to STEM and educate them about online safety issues.
 Northrop Grumman has hired a number of former CyberPatriot participants.

 While not under the umbrella of the foundation, Northrop Grumman’s Aid to Higher Education program provides funding from the corporation to support initiatives that “promote the advancement of science, technology, engineering and math at targeted colleges and universities.”
-This initiative does not accept unsolicited proposals; you must first request a meeting by sending “a brief summary of both your organization and the project that would be supported.”
+This initiative does not accept unsolicited proposals; grantseekers must first request a meeting by sending “a brief summary of both your organization and the project that would be supported.”
 Apply online here.